 AO debuts the Ful-Vue frame, moving the temple from the center of the lens to the top, giving better peripheral vision and revolutionizing the look of eyewear.

 The U.S. Army Air Corps contracts American Optical to produce a pair of specially designed sunglasses for aviators.
-The classic aviator shape is born, featuring USAAC branding.
+The classic aviator shape is born, featuring USAC branding.

 AO supplies over 5 million sunglasses and 10 million goggles to the military during WWII.